evansolomon/wp-kissmetrics/readme.md

 ## Usage

-The only way to interact with this plugin is through code.
-It has lots of hooks, which in some cases are required to get it to function.
+The only way to interact with this plugin is through code, it has no UI.
+Before you can record any data, you have to tell Kissmetrics what your API key is.
+You can do this either through the `kissmetrics_api_key` filter or the `WP_KISSMETRICS_API_KEY` constant.
+Filters will override the constant if you use both.
+The same API key constant and filter applies to queries from both PHP and JavaScript.